Early Symptoms Of A Biological Attack You Can't Afford To Ignore, Experts Say

 Mistake #1: Dismissing Early Symptoms

 The biggest error people make is assuming mild symptoms mean nothing serious.
-"I'm probably just coming down with something," they think, and continue normal activities.
+Which means "I'm probably just coming down with something," they think, and continue normal activities.
 This allows the agent to spread and gives medical responders less time to act.

 Mistake #2: Not Noting Patterns